 Suggested Read – Farzi Café Review – Indian Flavors with a twist

 Chilis Grill and Bar have an amazingly fast service as I didn’t expect the food to arrive that quickly.
-We were served with Burrito with black beans and Chipotle Aioli.
-For those who are new to Mexican flavors – Burrito is nothing but a flour tortilla stuffed with a variety of things and closed in a cylindrical form.
-As we ordered a vegetarian Burrito, it was stuffed with Chipotle rice, corn salsa, missed cheese, guacamole, and Pico de Gallo.
+We were served with burritos with black beans and Chipotle Aioli.
+For those who are new to Mexican flavors – burritos are nothing but a flour tortilla stuffed with a variety of things and closed in a cylindrical form.
+As we ordered a vegetarian burrito, it was stuffed with Chipotle rice, corn salsa, missed cheese, guacamole, and Pico de Gallo.

 Chipotle Aioli was a different kind of mayo and yet very delicious.
 Although I was a tad disappointed by the black beans, as I couldn’t relish their flavor despite the fact that they’re one of my favorite type of beans or maybe they simply lacked the kind of flavor I was expecting.
 The outer wrap was slightly hard and even difficult to eat with silverware.
 Yet, it was different but I will recommend the second dish recommended to us by the staff.

 I guess first time in my life I might have ordered a dish whose name was completely foreign to me and literally sounded exotic.
 I liked the picture the staff showed me on the menu when I asked for a recommendation in a fajita.
 Sometimes, the recommendations by the staff introduce you to amazing dishes but it can go wrong as well.
 As it was my birthday, so I decided to give it a try, and man I was so pleased that I went ahead with the recommended dish.
 Skillet Jambalaya is the one I’m referring to.